Idalion: The ancient city

 The city included two acropolises while houses were in the lower city.
-The fortified palace was built in 750-600 BC on Ampileri Hill, the west acropolis of the city, and rebuilt in 600-475 BC against attacks by Kition.
+The fortified palace was built in 750–600 BC on Ampileri Hill, the west acropolis of the city, and rebuilt in 600–475 BC against attacks by Kition.
 The Temple of Athena was also located there.
-The east acropolis on Moutti tou Arvili Hill functioned as a sacred centre and included the Temples of Apollo, Aphrodite and of other gods.
-The lower city was also fortified, at least during the 5th c.
-BC.
+The east acropolis on Moutti tou Arvili Hill functioned as a sacred centre and included the temples of Apollo, Aphrodite and other gods.
+The lower city was also fortified, at least during the 5th century BC.

 The first evidence of non-Cypriot presence (Greek, Phoenician, and others) appears in the Archaic Period (c.
 550 BC) in Phoenician inscriptions found in the Adonis Temenos on the East Acropolis.